reideast/cv-blog-js-backend/LOG.md

     npm WARN deprecated transformers@2.1.0: Deprecated, use jstransformer npm WARN deprecated constantinople@3.0.2: Please update to at least constantinople 3.1.1
     ```
+- Executable entry point for the Express app is `./api/bin/www`, a JavaScript file with node.js shebang
+- Setup main app login in ./api/app.js
+- Express runs on port 9000 (`app.set('port', 9000)` in bin/www)

 ### git
 - Committed this basic framework to git: https://github.com/reideast/cv-blog-js